-City of Richmond, Virginia Department of Planning and Development Review

-City Hall, Richmond, Virginia 23219 804.646.6335 (f) 804.646.5789 www.richmondgov.com

-To: Urban Design Committee

-From: Planning and Preservation Division

-Date: June 9, 2016

-RE: Conceptual Location, Character and Extent Review of the Southside Community

-Center Master Plan, 6255 Old Warwick Road; UDC No. 2016-19

-I. APPLICANT

-Dr. Norman Merrifield, Department of Parks, Recreation and Community Facilities

-II.
-LOCATION

-6255 Old Warwick Road, Richmond, VA, 23225

-Property Owner:
+City of Richmond, Virginia Department of Planning and Development Review City Hall, Richmond, Virginia 23219 804.646.6335 (f) 804.646.5789 www.richmondgov.com To: Planning Commission From: Urban Design Committee Date: June 20, 2016 RE: Conceptual Location, Character and Extent Review of the Southside Community Center Master Plan, 6255 Old Warwick Road; UDC No. 2016-19 I. APPLICANT Dr. Norman Merrifield, Department of Parks, Recreation and Community Facilities II.
+LOCATION 6255 Old Warwick Road, Richmond, VA, 23225 Property Owner:

 City of Richmond Department of Parks, Recreation and Community Facilities III.
 PURPOSE The application is for the conceptual location, character and extent review of a long-range master plan for a regional park on 17.98 acres in the Midlothian Planning District.
 IV.
-SUMMARY & RECOMMENDATION Staff finds the project to be well-considered at a master plan level, re-using key structures as well as the existing parking area and arranging compatible indoor and outdoor activities and program next to each other.
-Staff further finds that the public process and feedback improved the program for the site, providing for a better mix of active and passive uses as well as better cohesiveness overall.
-Thus, it is staff's position that the Urban Design Committee should recommend that the Planning Commission grant conceptual approval as submitted, with the following consideration: • That the final plans for any projects show how the project will address sustainability as detailed in the Urban Design Guidelines.
+SUMMARY & RECOMMENDATION The UDC asked about process, given the large scale of the review, and the condition for sustainability.
+Staff detailed how the Urban Design Guidelines emphasize the importance of sustainability in projects of this size and nature, and so as individual projects in the overall master plan come for final review, the UDC would like the applicant to provide information about how they will address sustainability in their final plans.
+The UDC finds the project to be well-considered at a master plan level, re-using key structures as well as the existing parking area and arranging compatible indoor and outdoor activities and program next to each other.
+The UDC further finds that the public process and feedback improved the program for the site, providing for a better mix of active and passive uses as well as better cohesiveness overall.
+Therefore, Urban Design the Committee recommends that the Planning Commission grant conceptual approval as submitted, with the following consideration: • That the final plans for any projects show how the project will address sustainability as detailed in the Urban Design Guidelines.
 Staff Contact: